Contrastive Representation Regularization for Vision-Language-Action Models: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of RS-CL across diverse training scenarios.
-In Section~\ref{subsec:finetuning}, we examine its impact when applied on top of large-scale pre-trained state-of-the-art Vision-Language-Action (VLA) models on challenging multitask manipulation benchmarks: RoboCasa-Kitchen~\citep{robocasa} and LIBERO~\citep{libero}.
-We also demonstrate its applicability to real-world tasks using a 7-DoF manipulator.
-In Section~\ref{subsec:fromscratch}, we further validate RS-CL in the setting where a VLA model is trained from scratch, starting from a pre-trained VLM.
-For an overview of the benchmark tasks and real-robot experiments, see Fig.~\ref{figure:tasks}.
+In Section~\ref{subsec:finetuning}, we examine its impact on a pre-trained state-of-the-art VLA model across multitask manipulation benchmarks: RoboCasa-Kitchen~\citep{nasiriany2024robocasa} and LIBERO~\citep{liu2023libero}, and further demonstrate its applicability to real-world tasks using a 7-DoF manipulator.
+In Section~\ref{subsec:fromscratch}, we further validate RS-CL when training VLAs from scratch on top of various pre-trained VLM backbones.

-\textbf{Implementation and training details.}~ We adopt GR00T N1.5~\citep{gr00tn1_5} as our baseline VLA framework and, unless otherwise specified, we follow the training and inference settings from the original implementation.
-For the contrastive regularization path, the projection head $g_{\psi}$ is a 2-layer MLP with hidden dimension 2048 and projection dimension 128.
+\textbf{Implementation and training details.}~ We adopt GR00T N1.5~\citep{gr00tn1_5} as our baseline VLA framework and unless otherwise specified, we follow the training and inference settings of the original implementation.
+For the regularization path, a projection head $g_{\psi}$ is implemented as a 2-layer MLP with hidden dimension 2048 and projection dimension 128.
 The weighting coefficient $\lambda$ for $\mathcal{L}_{\textrm{RS-CL}}$ is initialized to 1.0 and decayed to 0 using a cosine schedule, such that representation refinement is emphasized in early training while accurate action prediction becomes the main focus later.
-For proprioceptive inputs, we primarily use the end-effector position $(x,y,z)$, 6D rotation, and gripper state.
-In the real-world tasks, we additionally explore the use of absolute joint positions of the 7-DoF manipulator to examine variations in proprioceptive configurations.
-Further training details for each experiment are provided in Appendix~\ref{appendix:trainingdetails}.
+For proprioceptive states, we primarily use the end-effector position ($x$, $y$, $z$, 6D rotation, and gripper state), min-max normalized to $[-1, 1]$ per dimension.
+In the real-robot experiments, we additionally explore the use of absolute joint positions of the manipulator to examine variations in proprioceptive configurations.

-\textbf{Baselines.}~ We primarily validate RS-CL on top of the GR00T N1.5 training pipeline, a state-of-the-art VLA model trained with large-scale robot trajectories.
-To provide context on the benchmarks, we also report the performance of representative VLA models, including $\pi_0$~\citep{pi0}, $\pi_0$-FAST~\citep{pi0fast}, and GR00T N1~\citep{gr00tn1}.
-For reproduced performance of $\pi_0$-FAST and $\pi_0$ on RoboCasa-Kitchen, we train for 30K and 60K gradient steps, respectively, with a global batch size of 64, following the original settings as closely as possible.
-In Section~\ref{subsec:fromscratch}, we include as a baseline further-training the VLM with various instructions curated with robotics data, and then fine-tuning for action prediction.
-We make use of state-of-the-art embodied reasoning models such as RoboBrain~\citep{robobrain20}, VeBrain~\citep{vebrain}, and Cosmos-Reason1~\citep{cosmosreason}, as well as models trained for discretized action prediction~\citep{nora}.